Anello Mouthpieces

 • Requires soft reed unless embouchure muscles are very strong

-• Difficult staccato tongue
+• Difficult to staccato tongue

 • Avoid very wide tip opening until your embouchure is very secure and the wide tip really achieves the desired response.